 Our findings imply that there is a separating equilibrium in which informed traders participate in the equity market and only liquidity traders participate in the CDS market.
-From a theoretical perspective, such an equilibrium can be supported by market makers setting bid-ask spreads high enough to deter informed traders from switching to the CDS market in spite of the high fraction of uninformed traders in the CDS market and the high sensitivity of credit protection returns to information.
-Consistent with this prediction we find that CDS bid-ask spreads are very high, and orders of magnitude higher than the bid-ask spreads of equities.
+From a theoretical perspective, such an equilibrium would be supported by bid-ask spreads that are high enough to deter informed traders from switching to the CDS market in spite of the high fraction of uninformed traders in the CDS market and the high sensitivity of credit protection returns to information.
+Bid-ask spreads could be high for two reasons: 1) market makers may optimally choose to establish high bid-ask spreads to discourage the participation of informed traders, and 2) the costs incurred by market makers for CDS, the equivalent of order processing and inventory costs, may require high bid-ask spreads due to the relative dearth of CDS volume compared to equity volume.2